How to Build a Startup That Will Bring Success

-3. Building of effective financial model of your business.
+- Building an effective financial model for your business

 8. DON’T FORGET ABOUT RISKS

-Risks are natural companions of any new undertakings.
+Risks are natural companions of any new undertaking.
 They should not frighten you or hamper your development.
 In general, a startup can face several risks.

-1. Market Risk Is there a market for your product?
-Is it necessary to somebody?
+Is there a market for your product?
+Is your product necessary for somebody?
 Will people pay for it?
-Answering these questions is one of the main tasks before releasing your product to the market.
-If this risk falls in your favor, your business is to succeed.
+Answering these questions is one of the main tasks you should complete before releasing your product to the market.
+If you answer yes to these questions, your business has a higher chance of success.

-2. Product Risk Another top priority while creating a startup is to identify your product, its features, problems that are solved with its help, and its worthiness to be invested in.
-If you are not able to do it, obviously potential customers will not be interested in it.
+Another top priority while creating a startup is to identify your product, its features, problems that are solved with its help, and its investment potential.
+If you are unable to identify these parts of your product, that may point to decreased customer interest.

-3. Team Experience Risk One person cannot cope with all risks by himself or herself.
-That is why the issue of team is a topical one.
-You should build a team of such specialists who have enough experience and knowledge of the business area.
-Besides, the team is necessary to develop ideas concerning product's building, its bringing to the market, etc.
+One person cannot cope with all of the risks by himself or herself.
+That is why team creation is so important.
+You should build a team of professionals who have enough experience and knowledge of the business area to develop ideas concerning the product's development, bringing it to the market, etc.

-4. Financial Risk Most startups require investments to get up and running.
-At first it can be your friends, family, angel investors and venture funds.
-It is necessary to identify business boundaries when you are searching for new investments.
-Your potential investors pay attention to your ability to articulate a business plan, to reach each new stage of development successfully.
+Most startups require investments to get up and running.
+At first, funds can come from your friends, family, angel investors, and venture funds.
+It’s necessary to identify business boundaries when you’re searching for new investments.
+Your potential investors pay attention to your ability to articulate a business plan and your ability to reach each new stage of development successfully.

-5. Risk of Copycats There is always a risk that competitors will copy your product.
-It is particularly topical for IT industry.
+There is always a risk that competitors will copy your product.
+This is a particularly salient issue for the IT industry.
 It is easy to give your idea away while searching for investors or executors.
-It is also possible if the development is not dynamic.
+It is also possible for competitors to take your idea if the development moves slowly.

-Our specialists know How to build a Minimum Viable Product and are ready to help you.
-Even if your first try of creating a successful startup is not so rewarding as you expected, don’t give up to the difficulties.
-Remember, RubyGarage team stands by you at any time!
+Our specialists know how to build a minimum viable product and are ready to help you.
+Even if your first try creating a successful startup is not as rewarding as you expected, don’t give up.
+Remember: the RubyGarage team will stand by you!